INFORMATION FOR NOVICES

 You may also want to review our Frequently Asked Questions page for general answers to common questions.

-Starting in the fall, we hold Learn-to-Row sessions for novices, to give you a chance to get in a boat before Winter Conditioning begins.
+Starting in the fall, we hold Green Day/Learn-to-Row sessions for novices and returning rowers, to give you a chance to get in a boat before Winter Conditioning begins and to meet some of your teammates.
 If you are not in an OHS winter sport or outside athletic activity, it is highly recommended that you participate in our Winter Conditioning program to get in shape for the rigors of spring rowing.
 Winter Conditioning runs from November until mid-February, when final team selections occur and spring water practices begin.
-Regatta season runs from the end of March through the end of May, and we typically participate in 6 local and 2 travel regattas.
+Regatta season runs from the end of March through the end of May, and we typically participate in 7 local and 2 travel regattas.

 WHAT IS REQUIRED OF CREW FAMILIES?

-- SERVICE SHIFTS FOR CREW & FOR VASRA: The membership commitment all athletes and parents sign when registering for Oakton Crew spells out what we need from families to help Crew thrive and to support our athletes.
+SERVICE SHIFTS FOR CREW & FOR VASRA: The membership commitment all athletes and parents sign when registering for Oakton Crew spells out what we need from families to help Crew thrive and to support our athletes.
 Every family is required to fulfill certain minimum service requirements each year, and examples of the various service options are listed under our Support menu.
-Filling service shifts for Crew and a service shift for VASRA is mandatory for all families, but you can select which specific jobs sound most interesting to you and fit your skill set and comfort level.
+Filling service shifts for Crew and service shifts for VASRA is mandatory for all families, but you can select which specific jobs sound most interesting to you and fit your skill set and comfort level.
 Additionally, most of these jobs are a lot of fun and get you more involved in something that's important to your child.
-SignUp Genius has a list of all current open service shifts.
+The SIGNUPS option under the SUPPORT menu has a list of all open service shifts during the season.

-- FUNDRAISING PARTICIPATION: In addition to service shifts, all families must participate in fundraising activities or pay the anticipated goal amount to opt out.
+FUNDRAISING PARTICIPATION: In addition to service shifts, all families must participate in fundraising activities or pay the required minimum fundraising amount to opt out.
 We cannot meet the team's financial needs without participation from ALL families.
 Oakton Crew receives no funding from the school or from FCPS, so we must raise the funds needed to retain the best coaches, maintain the best fleet, and organize the best support system for our athletes.

-- FOOD CONTRIBUTIONS: All families are expected to contribute assigned foods for pasta parties and healthy donations for the Boathouse Hospitality tent as part of their commitment to the team.
-Food assignments for pasta parties are announced at the beginning of the week in an email before a party, and if an athlete attends a party to eat, that athlete also needs to have contributed to the whole.
+FOOD CONTRIBUTIONS: All families are expected to contribute assigned foods for pasta parties and healthy donations for the Boathouse Hospitality tent as part of their commitment to the team.
+Food assignments for pasta parties are announced at the beginning of the week in the Catch, and if an athlete attends a party to eat, that athlete also needs to have contributed to the whole.
 To keep our team fed, we need everyone to contribute.